Epiphrase: Definition

 The sentence, which gave the impression of ending with the third verse, continues in a "sort of final rebound that constitutes the epiphrase."

 Georges Molinié, a specialist in French stylistics, considers that the epiphrase is formed when the added utterance is "thematically and syntactically attached to what precedes", by means of a linguistic index such as an anaphoric for example.
-However, the figure only serves to flesh out a discourse.
+However, the figure only serves to flesh out discourse.

 The epiphrase exists in most other languages, as here in German, with a line from Friedrich von Schiller's play Guillaume Tell:

 "Mein Retter seid Ihr und mein Engel."

 ("You are my savior and my angel.")

 The difference with the epiphonema

 Etymologically, the figure designates an "added word", close to the epiphonema, but it differs from it by the fact that it adds a brief comment to the discourse.
 Moreover, if the epiphrase is removed, the discourse does not lose any raw information, as in this sentence by Marcel Proust:

 "Mrs. Verdurin was still telling me this on the last day (you know, on the eve of departure we talk better)."

 Michèle Aquien and Georges Molinié classify the epiphrase as a macrostructural figure: it concerns a discourse often considered complete, but which is enriched by a thought, forming the epiphrase, "which could well be produced elsewhere or on its own but which in this case forms a development welded to the articulation of the reasoning in the text."
 Moreover, the removal of the epiphrase "would distort the argument".
 It is this non-removable feature that distinguishes the epiphrase from the epiphonema, which is an added but syntactically and semantically optional word.
 Michèle Aquien and Georges Molinié cite this aphorism of Saint-Just as an example:

 "You wanted a Republic; if you did not want at the same time what constitutes it, it would bury the people under its debris.
 What constitutes a Republic is the destruction of that which is opposed to it."

 The last sentence could be uttered on its own or in contexts other than the quoted speech.
 However, if it is removed from this passage, Saint-Just's argument becomes flawed.

 The difference can also be semantic: according to Jean-Jacques Robrieux, epiphonemas are distinguished from epiphrases because the former figure is intended to evoke a thought more generally and sententiously, as at this end of a fragment of Pascal's Pensées, where the figurative effect is reinforced using typographical parentheses:

 "(How hollow and full of garbage is the heart of man!)"